SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

  - Electrons occupy in a probability distribution the rest of the space more or less
  - The only viable way to measure distances that small are through scattering experiments involving shooting electrons at say a proton and observing the scatter pattern
 	 - The diameter of 1 proton is approximately 1 fermi
+ - We live in a relative distance average
  - Short Wavelengths can also be observed to estimate the size of such small particles
  - The Planck size is the smallest meaningful distance before spacetime breaks down into quantum foam